llesoil/input_sensitivity/README.md

 Additional information about the experiment and ideas explored during the redaction of the paper!

+See the README.md file in the resources folder.

 ## Replication

-See the replication folder;
+See the README.md file in the replication folder.
-- To replicate measurements, just follow the readme of the dataset_build folder!
-- To consult the configuration of the hardware used for our experiments, see hardware_info
-- To consult information about the operating system in which we used x264, see linux_info
-- To consult x264 configuration, see software_info

 ## Results

-See the results folder.
+See the README.md file in the results folder.